Porcupines bore U.S. bucks

-With their dynamic large-scale and supra-regional trade, the tall Frisians merchants welded the North Sea, the upper River Rhine region, the English-Channel area, and parts of the Baltic Sea into one economic zone.
+With their dynamic large-scale and supra-regional trade, the tall Frisians merchants welded the North Sea, the upper river Rhine region, the English-Channel area, and parts of the Baltic Sea into one economic zone.
 Maybe not yet a fully operational European Economic Area, but it was getting there.
-On both sides of the Channel, a new economic world was created: the trade settlements or wics (also written as wijk, vicus, wich, wiccium, vico, vic, wico, et cetera) tripled in size during the first half of the eighth century, and also the coin finds support this economic development during the late seventh and eighth centuries.
-For a large part, all because of the doing of Frisian merchant activity in the seventh until the beginning of the ninth centuries, after which their Viking cousins took over the hegemony at sea, albeit clearly with a more imperialistic business model.
+On both sides of the Channel, a new economic world was created: the trade settlements or wics (also written as wijk, vicus, wich, wiccium, vico, vic, wico, et cetera) tripled in size during the first half of the eighth century.
+Also coin finds support this economic development during the late seventh and eighth centuries.
+For the most part, all due doing of Frisian merchant activity in the seventh until the beginning of the ninth centuries.
+After which, by the way, their northern cousins, the Vikings, took over the hegemony at the North Sea, albeit clearly with a more imperialistic business model.

-Yet again, Frisian trade-networks survived despite this new hegemony at sea of the Danes.
-Just as it had done after the Franks had conquered them.
+Yet again, Frisian trade-networks survived despite this new, Norse hegemony.
+Just as it had done after the Franks had conquered them in the early eighth century.
 An indication of the strong position of their network, excellent nautical skills, and maybe their pragmatic life style.
-But, maybe also an indication that the Frisians culturally were still not that far removed from their northern and heathen cousins.
-Yes, the Frisians would soon even join the Viking raids with significant numbers.
-Read more about this adventurism in among other our post Foreign fighters returning from Viking war bands.
-Frisia continued to stay a prosperous seafaring nation throughout most of the Middle Ages, although less phenomenal as during the Early Middle Ages.
+But, maybe also an indication that Frisians culturally were still not that far removed from their northern and heathen cousins.
+Soon, Frisians would even join on Viking raids with significant numbers.
+Read more about this adventurism in, among other, our post Foreign fighters returning from Viking war bands.
+Frisia continued to be a prosperous seafaring nation throughout most of the High and Late Middle Ages, although less phenomenal as during the Early Middle Ages.